Computer chess and the 50‑move rule

 So wouldn’t it be splendid if a chess engine could consult a library that told it with certainty the best move to play in every conceivable endgame position with at most, say, 7 pieces?

 Well, nowadays it can.
 The library is called a tablebase.
-A 5‐piece tablebase, for example, catalogues all positions with 5 pieces, including the two kings and including any pawns.
-Tablebases for 3, 4, 5 and 6 pieces can be downloaded free on the Internet.
+A 5‑piece tablebase, for example, catalogues all positions with 5 pieces, including the two kings and including any pawns.
+Tablebases for 3, 4, 5, 6 and 7 pieces can be downloaded free on the Internet.
 Their size increases rapidly with the number of pieces.
-The Syzygy 5‐piece tablebase occupies 1 gigabyte of hard disc space, the 6‐piece tablebase 149 gigabytes.
-The new Lomonosov 7‐piece tablebase occupies 140 terabytes: it is stored on large servers and may be consulted online for a reasonable paid subscription.
+The Syzygy 5‑piece tablebase occupies 1 gigabyte of hard disc space, the 6‑piece tablebase 149 gigabytes, and the 7‑piece tablebase 18 terabytes.
 Of course many endings have more than 7 pieces, but a chess engine playing an ending with more than 7 pieces needs to evaluate positions that may arise after further captures, and in doing so it may make valuable use of its tablebases for 7 pieces and fewer.

 To play an ending well you need to formulate a plan, or consult a tablebase.